YFC_2018.png

 DSCN3106.JPG

 Alice Simakala (Gender and Youth Officer) is in charge of mainstreaming gender and youth issues into all of SCZ's programmes.
 Alice who joined SCZ in 2015, has been involved in youth entreprenurship projects since her school won the People's Prize in Teach a Man to Fish's School Enterprise Challange in 2011.
 We are yet to meet a more motivational speaker on the rights of youth and love her fresh perspectives on mobilising school resources.
+Alice has a Bachelors of Art in Development Studies.

 Alice can be contacted at Alice@schoolclubzambia.org